Béla Hatvany: Biography

-He was born in 1938 in London a few weeks after his parents arrived as immigrants.
+Béla Hatvany was born in 1938 in London a few weeks after his parents arrived as immigrants.
 His father was a Hungarian Jew and a Baron, his mother from Spanish nobility.
 Béla spent his childhood in England.
 He received a scholarship to attend University of St Andrews from BP.
 In 1956 he began his career as a customer service engineer, a computer programmer and a salesman.

 In 1965, he moved to the United States to get an MBA at Harvard University.
 He founded his first company, COMSISA, in Mexico City, in 1968 which computerised and served sugar mills and local businesses.

 In 1971, in partnership with Dennis Beaumont, Computer Library Services (CLSI) was started in Boston.
 This was the first company to develop the minicomputer for use in libraries, in effect building the Online Public Access Computer (OPAC) market.
 After returning to live in London in 1981, Hatvany sold it to Thyssen Bornemisza in 1983.

 In 1982, he started a small organization called "INCubator" based in Chiswick, West London.
 This later became SilverPlatter Information.
 The company published the first CD-ROMs in 1982 and thrived, developing a number of innovative products including networked CD-ROM, client-server delivery for bibliographic databases.
 Silver Platter Information was one of the first companies to deliver databases on the internet.
 In 2001 it was sold to Wolters-Kluwer.

-From 2001 to 2017 Béla was quite active as an angel investor in early-stage companies in the UK and the US with particular emphasis on entities that made strong positive social contributions.
-These include: JustGiving, Credo Reference, MediaSilo, Classical, Harmonix, LuvliFoods and CoreWeb.
-Bela elucidates six points here about starting your own business or investing in another business.
+From 2001 to 2017 Béla was active as an angel investor in early-stage UK and US companies that focus on strong positive social contributions such as JustGiving, Credo Reference, MediaSilo, Classical.com, Harmonix, LuvliFoods and CoreWeb.

 In 2001 Hatvany became the key investor and a board member of JustGiving in London where he mentored the founders Zarine Kharas and Anne Marie Huby.
 They worked together to create an organisation in which all constituents experience themselves to be well-served.
 JustGiving pioneered on-line giving and became the world's leading online fundraising platform enabling individuals to raise over £2Bn for charities.
 It was sold to Blackbaud Inc in October 2017.

 Hatvany served on the board of a number of other companies which he encouraged to embrace the philosophy of serving all their constituents in a balanced way.
 His extensive business experience helped the companies refine their vision to emphasize the importance of (right) corporate culture and focus on excellent user experience.